 Here are the candidates for the next U.K. leader.
 Yes, Boris Johnson is one of them

-Candidates have until this coming Monday to put their name forward, but party officials have announced that in order to be considered they will have to show they have the backing of 100 Conservative members of Parliament — around a third of the party's legislators in the lower chamber of Britain's parliament, the House of Commons.
+Candidates have until Monday to put their name forward, but party officials have announced that in order to be considered they will have to show they have the backing of 100 Conservative legislators, about a third of the party's lawmakers in the House of Commons.

-At most, this means there can only be three contenders for the first round of voting to decide the new party leader — and de-facto prime minister.
-That is designed to avoid a repeat of the earlier selection process this summer that ended with Liz Truss as the victor.
-It saw a large field of early candidates winnowed down to two, who then campaigned across Britain over the course of two months in a drawn-out contest that created a political vacuum and drew criticism at a time of a growing crisis for many Britons, who were struggling with soaring living costs.
+At most, this means there can only be three contenders for the first round of voting to decide the new party leader — who will also become prime minister.
+That is designed to avoid a repeat of the earlier, drawn-out selection process this summer to replace former Prime Minister Boris Johnson, which ended with Truss as the victor.

 Boris Johnson

-Though he announced his resignation in a swirl of scandals just this past July and faces a parliamentary investigation into his behavior involving public statements about social gatherings in Downing Street during his time as prime minister, Johnson retains supporters inside the parliamentary party and among ordinary grassroots members.
+He announced his resignation in a swirl of scandals just this past July and faces a parliamentary investigation into his behavior involving his public statements about social gatherings in Downing Street amid COVID-19 lockdown when he was prime minister.
+But Johnson retains supporters inside the parliamentary party and among ordinary grassroots members.

-He stepped down under a tidal wave of pressure when dozens of members of his own government resigned their roles as ministers and junior ministers.
-They were angry with months of scandal involving breaches of lockdown among his staff - though he himself was also penalized by police — and for questions about his honesty and judgment after placing a man accused of sexual assault into a senior government role.
+He stepped down under a tidal wave of pressure when dozens of members of his own government quit.
+They were angry with months of scandal involving breaches of lockdown among his staff — and Johnson himself was also penalized by police — and for questions about his honesty and judgment after placing a man accused of sexual assault into a senior government role.

-He won a significant majority for his party during the 2019 general election, and his supporters contend that he is therefore the only real figure inside the Conservative party who can claim to have a mandate from the British people.
+Johnson won a significant majority for his party during the 2019 general election, and his supporters contend that he is therefore the only real figure inside the Conservative Party who can claim to have a mandate from the British people.
 Some critics have said they will leave the party if he returns.

 Penny Mordaunt

-Mordaunt was a well-supported third-place runner-up in the contest this summer to replace Boris Johnson, but eventually endorsed Truss.
+Mordaunt was a well-supported third-place contender this summer to replace Johnson, but eventually endorsed Truss.

-She appeared in the prime minister's place earlier this week in parliament to answer pointed questions from the political opposition parties, and to the amusement of many insisted that Truss was not "hiding under a desk."
+Earlier this week, she appeared in the prime minister's place in Parliament to answer pointed questions from opposition politicians.
+To the amusement of many, she insisted that Truss was not hiding "under a desk."

-Under Truss she served in a cabinet position as Leader of the House of Commons, essentially responsible for overseeing government business in the country's lower chamber, and with another largely honorary role, Lord President of the Privy Council, she also oversaw a ceremony that approved King Charles' legal accession to the British throne following his mother's death.
+Under Truss, she served in a Cabinet position as leader of the House of Commons, essentially responsible for overseeing government business in Parliament's lower chamber, and with another largely honorary role, lord president of the Privy Council, she also oversaw a ceremony that approved King Charles' legal accession to the throne following his mother's death.

-Mordaunt had served as a naval reservist and several years ago became the first woman to serve as the country's defense minister.
+Mordaunt had served as a naval reservist and in 2019 became the first woman to serve as the country's defense secretary.
 Her possible candidacy has already received several public endorsements from other legislators.

 Rishi Sunak

-Considered more of a centrist and pragmatic politician than Truss, he repeatedly warned that her policy proposals around tax cuts and spending would leave a hole in the country's finances, and his statements to that effect were largely vindicated when financial markets reacted so negatively to Truss' tax cuts announcements last month.
+Considered more of a centrist and pragmatic politician than Truss, he repeatedly warned that her policy proposals around tax cuts and spending would leave a hole in the country's finances.
+His statements to that effect were largely vindicated when financial markets reacted so negatively to Truss' tax cuts announcements last month.

-Lke Johnson, he received a financial penalty from police for breaching the country's COVID-19 social distancing rules, and he faced criticism after details of his very wealthy wife's international tax affairs were published in the British media.
+Like Johnson, he received a financial penalty from police for breaching COVID-19 social-distancing rules, and he faced criticism after details of his very wealthy wife's international tax affairs were published in the British media.

 Suella Braverman